Chapter 1: Student Conduct and Discipline

 If the student becomes eligible to reenroll in the institution or the institution determines that good cause exists to remove the notation, the notation can be removed upon the request of the student.

 The Ãå±±ÂÖ¼é will maintain a permanent written disciplinary record for every student assessed a sanction of suspension, expulsion, denial or revocation of degree, and/or withdrawal of diploma.
 A record of academic dishonesty shall be maintained for at least five years, and disciplinary records required by law to be maintained for a certain period of time, i.e. Clery violations, shall be maintained for at least the time specified in the applicable law, unless the record is permanent in conjunction with the above stated sanctions in this section.
 A disciplinary record shall reflect the nature of the charge, the disposition of the charge, the sanction assessed, and any other pertinent information.
-This disciplinary record shall be maintained by the OSCCR.
-It shall be treated as confidential, and the record shall not be accessible to anyone other than the OSCCR or Ãå±±ÂÖ¼é officials with legitimate educational interests, except upon written authorization of the student or in accordance with applicable state or federal laws or court order or subpoena.
+This disciplinary record shall be maintained by the Office of Community Standards.
+It shall be treated as confidential, and the record shall not be accessible to anyone other than the Office of Community Standards or Ãå±±ÂÖ¼é officials with legitimate educational interests, except upon written authorization of the student or in accordance with applicable state or federal laws or court order or subpoena.

 1.9 Definitions